 2. Overuse of information

 After you accommodate with the software it becomes very easy to get lost in all the options you have.
 How much text is too much?
 Are there enough images?
 What font to use?
 How many fonts to use?
 By adding a lot of things you will lose sight of the purpose of the presentation.

 We know that there is a lot of important information you want to transmit, but leave some mystery for the delivery part.

 3. Predisposal to death by PowerPoint

 PowerPoint presentations are very common in conferences, business meetings and universities, therefore your audience has seen quite a lot of presentations before yours.
-You need to catch your audience’s attention from the beginning with your presentation looks or with your way of presenting, otherwise they will get bored and won’t listen to you presenting.
+You need to catch your audience’s attention from the beginning with your presentation looks or with your way of presenting, otherwise, they will get bored and won’t listen to you present.
 Make sure you put enough time into preparing your PowerPoint material, a good presentation with a fine speech will hit the target.